microsoft/ConversationLearner-Samples/README.md

     cd blis-bot-01
     ```

-2. Install dependencies
+2. Install dependencies and build

     ```
+    npm install
-    npm i
+    npm run build
     ```

-    Note: you can ignore this error if it occurs: `gyp ERR! stack Error: Can't find Python executable`
+    Note: during `npm intsall`, you can ignore this error if it occurs: `gyp ERR! stack Error: Can't find Python executable`

 3. Add the `.env` file to root of project